-Winegard AIR 360+ Operation
+Winegard AIR 360 Operation

-- AIR 360+ can receive VHF/UHF/FM frequencies while parked. - You must run a Channel Scan on your TV in order to receive maximum programming. - Ensure the antenna power supply (wall plate) is in the "ON" position and the green indicator light is illuminated. - A new scan will find any new channels that have been added in your area as well as finding any channels that have changed or moved since the last scan.
+- You must run a Channel Scan on your TV in order to receive maximum programming. - Ensure the antenna power supply (wall plate) is in the "ON" position and the indicator LED is illuminated. - A new scan will find any new channels that have been added in your area as well as finding any channels that have changed or moved since the last scan.